Planning Your Donation / Supply Drive

 If you are planning additional event activities, this location must be easily accessible to the public.

 Private Party – your home - This might be your own Birthday Party and your guests are bringing donations for the pets instead of gifts for you.
+Celebrate your pet's birthday or Adoption Day and donate gifted items to your local rescue or shelter pets.

 Work Place – clients are asked to make donations during a specific period of time.
 Maybe connected to your business anniversary date or customer appreciation day.